-The incident should in the first instance be brought to the attention of the referee as soon as possible.

-• The referee will make full notes of any discussions as soon as possible.

-Match Officials may become aware of incidents which they themselves have not witnessed during the course of a game.
+- The incident should in the first instance be brought to the attention of the Referee as soon as possible. - The Referee will make full notes of any discussions as soon as possible. - Match Officials may become aware of incidents which they themselves have not witnessed during the course of a game.
 If this occurs the Referee should ensure that full notes of the incident are made at the time.
-Again, this may involve using the communication system to ensure that the Fourth Official has a complete record of the words used.

-Shortly after the conclusion of the game the referee should then invite the person who made the allegation, accompanied by a member of their club, into the referee's changing room.
-The referee should confirm with the player the exact words used in the allegation so that there is certainty on exactly what is being reported.

-Following this meeting the referee should then invite the person who is the subject of the allegation, again accompanied by a member of their club, into the changing room.

-The referee should advise this player of the nature of the allegation.
-If the player makes any comments these should be recorded.

-An extraordinary incident report is then submitted to The FA for investigation.
+Again, this may involve using the communication system to ensure that the Fourth Official has a complete record of the words used. - Shortly after the conclusion of the game the Referee should then invite the person who made the allegation, accompanied by a member of their club, into the Referee's changing room.
+The Referee should confirm with the player the exact words used in the allegation so that there is certainty on exactly what is being reported. - Following this meeting the Referee should then invite the person who is the subject of the allegation, again accompanied by a member of their club, into the changing room.
+The Referee should advise this player of the nature of the allegation.
+If the player makes any comments these should be recorded. - An extraordinary incident report is then submitted to The FA for investigation.

+The sanction for an offence of on-field discriminatory abuse for a Participant (for example, a player towards another player) ranges between 6 and 12 matches suspension and mandatory education, plus a possible fine.
+A sanction in excess of 12 matches may be imposed in circumstances where aggravating factors of significant number or weight are present.

+In certain circumstances a match-based suspension is not appropriate and a time-based suspension will be imposed instead.

+Second or further offences will be treated with the utmost seriousness.

+WHAT OTHER WAYS CAN I REPORT DISCRIMINATION?

+If you see or hear discrimination on the pitch, at the training ground or in the stands, please contact us to report it:

+Email The FA: integrity@TheFA.com

+Or you can contact Kick It Out: info@kickitout.org

+You can also download Kick It Out's app to help you report Misconduct.

+WHAT IF I RECEIVE DISCRIMINATORY ABUSE ON SOCIAL MEDIA?

+If you see a post on social media you believe is discriminatory, you can report it to the site or platform where it was posted.
+All platforms have designated teams who review reports and make decisions on removing posts.
+It is also advised that you should report it to your club and/or league as well.